Prerequisites: Senior standing in engineering or permission.

 This course is a prerequisite for: ECEN 986

 Description: A comprehensive overview on the recent advances in wireless network and system security.
 Covers security issues and solutions in emerging wireless access networks and systems as well as multihop wireless networks.

 Description: Special topics in the emerging areas of electrical, computer, and electronics engineering which may not be covered in other courses in the electrical and computer engineering curriculum.

 ECEN 492 (UNO - ECEN 4920) requires a ECE departmentally approved proposal.

-Description: Individual study in selected electrical and computer engineering area under the supervision and guidance of an Electrical & Computer Engineering faculty member.
+Description: Individual study in a selected electrical, computer, or electronics engineering area under the supervision and guidance of an electrical and computer engineering faculty member.